 The McKinney Chamber of Commerce website is a wonderful resource for senior services in McKinney.
 The Chamber also offers a Senior Services Alliance which is a network of Chamber business professionals that provide a variety of resources and education serving the McKinney area’s senior community and their families.

-A reader of our website reached out with this link to a blog featuring an event and entertainment accessibility guide for people with disabilities.
-We thought it would be fitting to share it HERE.
+- A reader of our website reached out with this link to a blog featuring an event and entertainment accessibility guide for people with disabilities.
+You can find it HERE.